Flowbird

 Flowbird is a French company specializing in payment and ticketing systems, notably for car parks and public transport systems.
-It has been owned by British based Easy Park Group since 2025.
+It has been owned the Easy Park Group (now Arrive) since 2025.

 History

 The company was formed by the merger of Parkeon and Cale in 2018.
 Parkeon formed as a spin-off from Schlumberger in 2003.

 On January 25, 2025, it was announced that the French firm had been acquired by the EasyPark Group, owner of the RingGo service.